e2tools/e2tools/README.md

 here with a few remarks on each:

   * Linux kernel ext2 driver.
-Requires loopback (for image files) and mounting priviledges.
+Requires loopback (for image files) and mounting privileges.
 Also requires the filesystem block size to not be larger than the kernel PAGE_SIZE.

   * fuse2fs FUSE userspace ext2 driver from e2fsprogs.
 Requires
-    mounting priviledges. e2fsprogs handles any filesystem block size independent of the kernel PAGE_SIZE.
+    mounting privileges. e2fsprogs handles any filesystem block size independent of the kernel PAGE_SIZE.

   * e2tools.
 Uses the same codebase from e2fsprogs, and thus handles any filesystem block size independent of the kernel PAGE_SIZE.
-Does not require mounting priviledges.
+Does not require mounting privileges.

 Distribution packages